 Fourteen years ago, Sachi took over as Atlanta's general manager.
 Her mother, Hiroe, acts as a consultant, providing guidance on all Nakato matters.
 Knowledge is passed down and blended with newfangled technology.
 Each week, Sachi chats with her mother in Japan over Skype about business, visions for the future, and family.
 But as she enters the later stages of life, Hiroe has begun to worry about the limitations of time.

-No value assigned"She wants to make sure she's doing her best to pass that knowledge down to the third generation," Sachi says.
+"She wants to make sure she's doing her best to pass that knowledge down to the third generation," Sachi says.
 "I've cried at these Skype meetings.
 I've laughed at these Skype meetings.
 They are halfway across the world and I understand where she's coming from in terms of feeling the need to pass down as much information as possible.
-I want to be that listening ear.?
+I want to be that listening ear."

 Today, Nakato offers a wide variety of Japanese cuisine, but Sachi is most proud of the sushi and sashimi menus.
 She recommends ordering the omakase, which tells Nakato's excutive chef, Yoshi Kinjo, "I'll leave it to you," therefore guaranteeing all the freshest cuts.
 Of course, such dining now is popular across the city, but Sachi says that back when her grandmother first arrived on the scene, eating raw seafood was a totally new concept.
 "It was considered fish bait!" she laughs.